DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ![image](rt_performance_1.jpg)

-When we increase the number of rays per pixel, then the performance for some pixels increases dramatically.
+When we increase the number of rays per pixel, the performance for some pixels increases dramatically.
-So you should minimize multiple rays per pixel and use temporal techniques like a TAA or denoising.
+You should minimize multiple rays per pixel and use temporal techniques like a TAA or denoising.

 ![image](rt_performance_2.jpg)